zwave-js/node-zwave-js/packages/core/api.md

     "9k6" = 1
 }

+// Warning: (ae-missing-release-tag) "zwaveDataRateToString" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function zwaveDataRateToString(rate: ZWaveDataRate): string;

 // Warning: (ae-missing-release-tag) "ZWaveError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public